Freephone 0800 167 710

 dally says

-Happy Dog - "This dog will have his mouth open as if he’s smiling.
-His tail will wag and his body may wiggle because he’s just so happy"
+Happy Dog - "This dog will have their mouth open as if they're smiling.
+The tail will wag and body may wiggle because their just so happy"

 dally says

-Angry Dog - "This dog’s body will often be as stiff as a board.
-When a dog is angry, you can see the whites of his eyes when he stares at you.
+Angry Dog - "This dog's body will often be as stiff as a board.
+When a dog is angry, you can see the whites of their eyes when they stare at you.
 Another early warning sign is a little curling up of the lip.
 Sometimes the hackles (fur on the top of the shoulders and above the tail) will be raised.
 The tail will be stiff, too – just like a flagpole.
-A really angry dog will even show his teeth and growl. "
+A really angry dog will even show their teeth and growl. "

 dally says